dh4rm4/A-Reasonably-Secure-Thinkpad/README.md

 # A Reasonably Secure Thinkpad
 How to build a reasonably secure t480s Thinkpad.

+# Considerations
+One major componenent to build a resonably secure laptop, is the use of the _Static Root of Trust for Measurements_ from your _Trusted Platform Module_.

+But if you encrypted disk, this functionnality comes with high risks:

+If one hash in your PCRs tables changes, you will never be able to recover your data. (_This could be an easy way to disrupt your hard work_)

+Before you start playing with some important stuff, you must consider differents solution for your data sotrage:
+* version control system
+* backup on personnal physical device
+* cloud storage provider (with dual encryption)
+* ...

+## Why Qubes ?
+### Pros:
+1. Free and open-source software
+2. Xen
+3. Security by compartmentalization
+Dom0: isolate from network

+### Cons:
+1. Hardware Compatibility
+2. Necessary RAM

 ## Contents
 * [Bios Settings](https://github.com/dh4rm4/A-Reasonably-Secure-Thinkpad/blob/master/README.md#bios-settings)
 * [Install Qubes](https://github.com/dh4rm4/A-Reasonably-Secure-Thinkpad/blob/master/README.md#install-qubes)